Juan-Jones/blog-template/src/content/blog/make-money-on-craigslist.md

 tags: ['Quick Cash']
 ---

 Craigslist is more than just a place to find used furniture or rent an apartment.
 It’s a treasure trove of opportunities to make money on CL by selling items you no longer need, offering services, or even flipping goods for profit.
 With its vast audience and easy-to-use platform, Craigslist can be a goldmine.
 In this post we will explore the secrets to buying, selling and trading on CL.
-Here’s _how to make money on Craigslist_;
+Here’s how to make money on Craigslist;

 ## How to Make Money on Craigslist